nrgsille76/blender-io-addons/io_scene_3ds/manual/scene_3ds.rst

 Include
 ^^^^^^^

+Images
+    This saves all texture images to the same filepath as the .3ds file.

 Invisible
    When checked, also invisible objects are exported.
 Otherwise export visible objects only.

 Selection
    When checked, only selected objects are exported.
 Otherwise export all visible objects in the scene.

+Collection
+   Instead of exporting the complete scene, only the active collection will be exported.

 Object Filter
    The kind of objects to be exported, checked object types will be exported and unchecked not.